Greys Hut

 There are any number of routes to Greys from the Tasman Wilderness area and Kahurangi National Park via the upper Karamea and its numerous tributaries.
 All require high levels of fitness, bushcraft and navigation skills.
 Travel upriver from the Hut as far as Greys Creek is relatively easy with one bluff to negotiate on the way.
 Phillip Collyns mentions a trip over Bald Knob from the Ugly River (so named because of the hordes of sandflies there) and down Greys Stream to the Karamea River.
 There is a headland just upstream of the Greys Hut that you have to bash over if coming downriver.

-There used to be a track from Kakapo Stream up the TR of the valley to Greys, but there is only one account on hand of anyone using it in the past 22 years.
-It would be interesting to see if there were any useable remnants of this route.
+There used to be a track from Kakapo Stream up the TL of the valley to Greys, but with only one account on hand of anyone using it in the past 25 years it's unlikely that there is much, if anything, left of this route.
+In any case you'd need some kind of flotation to get across the River to Greys.

 Repairs needed.